MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

    - Map your data to a standard format of data.
 Customer Insights allows you to map your data to the Common Data Model.
 To do so, select **Map to standard** in the Power Query header, and then map fields from your source data to Common Data Model fields.

 4. Select **Create** at the bottom of the Power Query window to save the transformations.
-After saving, you'll find you data source on the **Data sources** page.
+After saving, you'll find your data source on the **Data sources** page.

 5. On the **Data sources** page, select the ellipsis under **Actions** and then select **Refresh**.